Get paid $500 for 5 Hours of Online Training

 There is also an option to turn on closed-captioning for additional accessibility.

 The course contains four hours total of video content and contains quizzes and tests.
-Participants can expect to spend 5-7 hours completing the training.
+Participants can expect to spend an average of 5 hours completing the training.
 The course is also self-paced, so the timeframe to complete the course is dependent on the participant.

 In order to pass, participants must pass each final module test with a score of 70% or higher.
 There are five module test and participants get three attempts to get 70% per test.

 If you do not receive a score of 70% or higher on the third attempt of a given quiz please reach out to the FutureFit Fundamentals Team at SVCEPrograms@smud.org in order to move forward with the course.

-Yes, upon course completion with a passing grade participants will receive a Certificate of Completion mailed to you.
+Yes, upon course completion participants will receive a PDF of the Certificate of Completion.

 At this time, the course is not eligible for continuing education credits.